 Kim Hong Nguyen has a PhD in Communication Studies from The University of Iowa (2008).
 She is interested in media and rhetorics that inspire questions about cultural identity and values, memory, and violence.
 She is currently working on a number of projects including: ‘mean girl’ ethos in neoliberalism and Laura Bush’s global feminism initiative.
 She joined the faculty in 2014 as an Assistant Professor after a year in a definite term appointment.

 Since January 2017, she is Faculty Representative of W3: Waterloo Women Wednesdays, a monthly gathering of woman-identified and non-binary grad students, post-docs, staff and faculty that meets on the last Wednesday of each month.
-For further information, W3 is listed under the initiatives sponsored by The Status of Women & Equity Committee.
+For further information, W3 is listed under the initiatives sponsored by FAUW's Equity Committee.

 “A Postcolonial Museum of War: Curating Revolution, War, and Colonialism at Vietnam’s War Remnants Museum.”
 Interventions: International Journal of Postcolonial Studies 19.3 (2017): 301-21. *Lead Article

 Rhetoric in Neoliberalism.
 Editor Kim Hong Nguyen (2016)

 “Contemporary Fascism’s de-Judified Homo Sacer.”
 Cultural Politics 11.3 (November 2015): 315-328. *Lead Article